History: Lexington Parish was established in 1779, formed from Amherst Parish, established in 1761. Ascension Church was

-The Holy Scriptures of the Old and New Testiments to be the word of God
+The Holy Scriptures of the Old and New Testaments to be the word of God

 The Creeds (as the standard of Faith) mean exactly what they say.

-Christian Morality of the New Testiment is the sole guide for the Church.
+Christian Morality of the New Testament is the sole guide for the Church.